janva/css-ex/flex/Readme.md

 ### Directions
 Directions in which flex-items are layed out works somewhat differently than other layout modes.
 Two axis are defined, the primary axis is called the *main axis* and a perpendicular axis called *cross axis*.
 The main-axis extends from main-start to main-end and cross-axis from cross-start to cross-end.
-Flex items are layed along the main-axis. how these map to physical directions are determined by flex-flow and writing mode.
+Flex items are layed along the main-axis.
+How these map to physical directions are determined by flex-flow and writing mode.

 image goes here

-#### flex-direction property
+#### Flex-direction property
 Will set the direction of main-axis thus determining in which direction flex items are layed out.
 The direction is also dependent on writing mode.
 Writing mode is used to support international writing modes.
 Using english we get the following

 `flex-direction: row`